‘Ladies and gentlemen, as we start our descent, please make sure your seat backs and tray tables are in their full upright position…’

 ‘Let’s go make a fortune!’’
 Juan rubs his hands.

-‘Here, can you take the picture in your bag?’
+‘Here, can you keep the picture in your bag?’

 Their fingers touch when he hands her the photo and she draws her breath.
 Something has definitely changed between her and Arthur tonight…